Johnny Edwards (baseball): Personal life

-Edwards earned a degree in Engineering from Ohio State.
-During the off-seasons while with the Reds, he worked as an engineer for General Electric in research and development for nuclear fuel elements.
-He was inducted into the Ohio State Varsity O Hall of Fame in September 2008.
+Edwards earned a degree in engineering from Ohio State.
+During his offseasons while with the Reds, he worked as an research engineer for General Electric's nuclear meaterials operation.
+His family relocated to Houston after he was traded to the Astros.
+After retiring from baseball, he worked in Houston for Cameron Ironworks then CTC International, which later merged with Baker Hughes.
+Edwards retired in 2002.
+He is married and has two children.

+Edwards was inducted into the Ohio State Varsity O Hall of Fame in September 2008.